-The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a “physical presence.”
-The physical-presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
-North Dakota, that addressed the obligations of mail-order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
-Generally speaking, a physical presence means such things as:
+The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a physical presence.
+The physical presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
+North Dakota, that addressed the obligations of mail order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
+Generally speaking, a physical presence means having:

-As you might expect, the corollary to the physical-presence rule is that, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.
+The corollary to the physical presence rule is that, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.
 However, Ohio has special rules that apply to certain larger Internet sellers that make them subject to sales tax laws even without a physical presence in the state (see Ohio’s Amazon law, below).

-Example 1: You are operating solely out of a warehouse in Minot, North Dakota and make a sale to a customer in Dayton, Ohio—a state where your business has no physical presence: You are not required to collect sales tax from the Dayton customer (unless you fall under Ohio's Amazon law).
+Example 1: You are an online retailer located in Lincoln, Nebraska and make a sale through your website to a customer in Dayton, Ohio—a state where your business has no physical presence: You are not required to collect sales tax from the Dayton customer (unless you fall under Ohio's Amazon law).

 Some items sold via the Internet to Ohio customers may be exempt from sales tax under Ohio law.
 For example, most food that is not eaten on the premises where it is sold is exempt from sales tax.
-For more information, check out the concise, readable FAQ page on exemptions published by the DOT.
+For more information, check out theFAQ page on sales and use tax published by the DOT.
 Alternatively, you can review ORS 5739.02 in its entirety.

-In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a “use tax.”
-Basic additional guidance on the use tax is available from the DOT FAQ page on sales and use taxes.
+In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a use tax.
+Basic additional guidance on the use tax is available from the DOT’s FAQ page on sales and use tax.
 Among other information, the FAQ page answers the question of whether sales or use tax is due specifically on Internet purchases, by stating “If the seller is not located in Ohio and does not have substantial nexus with Ohio, the seller cannot be required to collect and remit Ohio use tax.
 However, the purchaser will still owe Ohio use tax on the purchase of goods or services, unless the purchaser has a statutory basis for claiming exception or exemption.”